merginit/merginit.com/src/lib/blog/posts/08062025-fluid-compute.md

 ---
 title: 'Fluid Compute'
-description: "A technical deep-dive into Vercel's Fluid Compute - examining the architecture changes, performance claims, and real-world trade-offs of this serverless evolution.
-Is it truly \"Serverless 2.0\" or just clever marketing?"
+description: 'A technical deep-dive into Vercel''s Fluid Compute - examining the architecture changes, performance claims, and real-world trade-offs of this serverless evolution.
+Is it truly "Serverless 2.0" or just clever marketing?'
 date: '2025-06-08'
 categories:
   - cloud-computing